5 Money Management Apps You Need For Your Personal Finance

 Managing your personal finances can be overwhelming.
 But then personal finance is an essential aspect of your life that you cannot afford to overlook, else you will run the risk of financial insecurities.
 For most people, saving money is harder than making it.
 So whether you earn much or little to get you by, it is important to know how your money is being spent.

-Tracking your spendings is the first step to controlling your personal finances and nowadays you can’t do that on a piece of paper, neither can you balance a chequebook, do people still use that?
+Tracking your spending is the first step to controlling your personal finances and nowadays you can’t do that on a piece of paper.
+Neither can you balance a chequebook, do people still use that?

 Thanks to technology, there are personal finance apps that can connect with your bank account and monitor your spendings and help you save and plan for the future.
 A personal finance app is an app that you can download on your smartphone or tablet that helps you manage all aspects of your personal finances.

 Here are five apps to help you manage your money:

 Mint remains the most popular budgeting website and app you’ll find for managing personal finances.
 With a simple interface and user-friendly tools, users are offered a complete financial picture in one place.
 With Mint, you can create a budget you can easily stick to and keep track of your bills.
 The app also records your spendings – where all your money goes – and categorises them when you link your cards to your account.
 Mint also helps you stay focused on your financial goals by improving your spending habits.

 Personal Capital (free, available on android/iOS)